kdkorthauer/kdkorthauer.github.io/pages/group.md

 ### Join us!

-I welcome prospective students postdocs to contact me if interested in joining the group!
+I welcome prospective students and postdocs to contact me if interested in joining the group!
 I am a faculty member of three graduate programs ([Statistics](https://www.stat.ubc.ca/graduate), [Bioinformatics](http://www.bioinformatics.ubc.ca/apply/), and [Genome Science & Technology](https://www.gsat.ubc.ca/admission/)), each of which has an MSc and PhD track.